softlayer/sl-ember-test-helpers/README.md

 ### Global Libraries

-Use this helper to determine if a component called globally scoped Ember.$, $ or jQuery.
+Use this helper in your unit tests to determine if a component called globally scoped Ember.$, $ or jQuery.
 You must wrap your component with references to the setup and removal functions.

 ```
 globalLibraries.setupSpies();